ravindukariyapperuma/Dev-Meetups-Manager/README.md

 ```

 ## To access the github OAuth APIs
-1. Login to the github account and navigate to developer settings in the settings section and create a new app and get client id and client secret.
+1. Login to the github account and navigate to developer settings in the settings section and create a new app and get the client id and client secret.
-2. Create a .env (if it is not existing) file in the backend root file and add client id and secrect id.
+2. Create a .env (if it is not existing) file in the backend root file and add the client id and secrect id.

 `.env` file template:
 ```